beltran/gohive/README.md

 ```
 Alternatively, using the rowmap API, `m := cursor.RowMap(context.Background())`,
  `m` would be `map[string]interface{}{"table_name.column_name": nil}` for a `NULL` value.
 It will return a map
 where the keys are `table_name.column_name`.
-This works fine with hive but using [Spark Thirft SQL server](https://spark.apache.org/docs/latest/sql-distributed-sql-engine.html) `table_name` is not present and the keys are `column_name` and it can [lead to problems](https://github.com/beltran/gohive/issues/120) if two tables have the same column name so the `FetchOne` API should be used in this case.
+This works fine with Hive but using [Spark Thirft SQL server](https://spark.apache.org/docs/latest/sql-distributed-sql-engine.html) `table_name` is not present and the keys are `column_name` and it can [lead to problems](https://github.com/beltran/gohive/issues/120) if two tables have the same column name so the `FetchOne` API should be used in this case.

 ## Running tests
 Tests can be run with:
 ```
 ./scripts/integration
 ```
-This uses [dhive](https://github.com/beltran/dhive) and it will start two docker instances with hive and kerberos. `kinit`, `klist`, `kdestroy` have to be installed locally. `hs2.example.com` will have to be an alias for 127.0.0.1 in `/etc/hosts`.
+This uses [dhive](https://github.com/beltran/dhive) and it will start two docker instances with Hive and Kerberos. `kinit`, `klist`, `kdestroy` have to be installed locally. `hs2.example.com` will have to be an alias for 127.0.0.1 in `/etc/hosts`.
 The krb5 configuration file should be created with `bash scripts/create_krbconf.sh`.
 Overall the [steps used in the travis CI](https://github.com/beltran/gohive/blob/ec69b5601829296a56ca0558693ed30c11180a94/.travis.yml#L24-L46) can be followed.